tardate/LittleCodingKata/README.md

 ## Project Index

 LittleCodingKata has a new catalog/web site!
-It's actually just simple GitHub pages sitting right on top of this repository.
+It's actually just simple static site sitting right on top of this repository and served by Netlify.
 Try it out:

 [![lck-splash](./catalog/assets/images/lck-splash.png?raw=true)](https://codingkata.tardate.com/)